-To gain the award for Foundation Degree students must successfully achieve 120 credits at Level 5 (3 mandatory double taught modules, and a double mandatory work based module).
+To gain the award for Foundation Degree students must successfully achieve 120 credits at Level 4 (3 mandatory taught modules and 1 mandatory work based module) and 120 credits at Level 5 (3 mandatory taught modules, and a mandatory work based module).
 Students must pass both theory and practice components of the programme.
 No compensation will be made between these two elements.